 - Peel and chop the onions very finely.
 Set aside.

-Once the onions are ready, add the beef broth and the meat together with the bay leaves, garlic, caraway seeds, marjoram, and tomato paste.
+- Once the onions are ready, add the beef broth, red wine vinegar, paprika and the meat together with the bay leaves, garlic, caraway seeds, marjoram, and tomato paste.
 Mix and bring to gentle simmer.
 Turn the heat down to low, cover and let simmer on the stove top (or in the oven at 350F) until the onions have mostly disintegrated and the beef is tender, about 90 minutes to 2 hours.
 For a thicker consistency, cook uncovered or partially covered after 1 hour while frequently checking on the progress.
 Once the goulash is thick enough for your taste, cover and continue cooking until done.